AdamLevs/Basic-Secure/README.md

-# Simple-Secure: Comprehensive Server Security Setup
+# Basic-Secure: Comprehensive Server Security Setup

 This guide provides detailed steps to set up a secure server environment with firewall rules, monitoring tools, and automated scripts.